warriorguo/zertcore5/README.md

 		static const char* SYNC_NAME;

 		static const tick_type DefaultExpiredTick; // default 10 second
-	};
+		// if the object didnt do any thing, 10s later it would be erase from memory };

 	const char* ActiveObjectTraits<TestObject>::TABLE_NAME = "test_tb"; // read & write it via Database, set the table name